Distinguished Alumni Award

 In the community, Mooney has served as president of the Family Resource Center Board and was named “Honorary Lifetime Board Member” by this organization.
 She has been a member of the Women’s Fund Board and completed the Fond du Lac Area Association of Commerce Leadership Fond du Lac program.
 Mooney has served on the Fond du Lac Area United Way Impact Panel reviewing grants from community agencies.

-She attended UW-Fond du Lac for the fall 1982 and spring 1983 semesters and went on to finish her undergraduate work at UW Oshkosh earning a Bachelor’s of Social Work.
+She attended the Fond du Lac campus for the fall 1982 and spring 1983 semesters and went on to finish her undergraduate work at UW Oshkosh earning a Bachelor’s of Social Work.
 Mooney then completed a Master’s of Public Administration at UW Oshkosh.

 Mark Strand, 2010